livspaceeng/livspaceeng.github.io/nexus.md

  3. ~~http://nexus.jx.livspace.com/repository/npm-group/ : Aggregator for both of the above so that you can download/search in the combined repository.~~

  The new urls are as follows:
+ 1. ~~http://nexus.livspace.com/repository/livspace-npm/: Private hosted npm repository that has all privately published packages.~~
- 1. http://nexus.livspace.com/repository/livspace-npm/: Private hosted npm repository that has all privately published packages.
+ 1. https://nexus.livspace.com/repository/livspacenpms3/: Private hosted npm repository that has all privately published packages.
  2. http://nexus.livspace.com/repository/npm-proxy/ : Proxies the public npm repository.
  3. http://nexus.livspace.com/repository/npm-group/ : Aggregator for both of the above so that you can download/search in the combined repository.